codewithjihad1/car-rental-server/README.md

 ## 📄 License

-This project is part of a car rental system assignment and is intended for educational purposes.
+This project is part of a car rental system is intended for educational purposes.